 Instruction and activities include the application of a CAD system to design and draw.
 The course explores the various uses, advantages and impacts of computer design systems on technical endeavors including engineering fields, architectural and commercial applications.
 Useful as a compliment to all technology and art instruction and for vocational and pre-college preparation.
 In Engineering Drawing II and III, students will become proficient at a variety of AutoCADTM 2004 drafting applications.
 The drafting applications include 3D modeling and architecture.
 AutoCADTM 2004 is the "industry standard" of CAD programs.
 Students interested in a CAD related career (CAD technician, architect, designer, and engineer) or those interested in learning how to draw using a computer would benefit from this class.
-Advanced Engineering & Drawing is a continuation of Engineering & Drawing I. Students enrolled in Advanced Engineering & Drawing can earn credit for Level II or III as determined by the instructor.
-For a fee this course can be taken for college credit. (see below)
+Advanced Engineering & Drawing is a continuation of Engineering & Drawing I. Students enrolled in Advanced Engineering & Drawing can earn credit for Level I or II as determined by the instructor.

-Materials & Production Credit: 1/2
+Materials & Production I